Hartley, Texas

 U.S. Highway 87 runs through Hartley.

 Hartley is a census-designated place (CDP) in Hartley County, Texas, United States.
-The population was 540 at the 2010 census.
+As of the 2020 census, Hartley had a population of 382.

 History

 In 1832, John Charles Beales and Jose Manuel Royella were granted the section where Hartley is now located under colonization laws of Mexico and Texas.
-They represented the Arkansas and Texas Land Company; however, they failed to colonize this territory and they forfeited their rights.
+They represented the Arkansas and Texas Land Company, but they failed to colonize this territory and they forfeited their rights.

-In 1875, the Texas Legislature passed an act which allowed contractors to clear one mile of the river Sabine, Angeline, and Neches, and the Pine Island Bayou in exchange for land grants.
-The contractors were required to survey the land, return field notes to the Land Commissioner and request him to number the sections.
-The contractors then received a deed to the uneven numbered sections with the State retaining the even-numbered ones as school lands.
+In 1875, the Texas Legislature passed an act which allowed contractors to clear one mile of the Sabine, Angeline, and Neches Rivers, and the Pine Island Bayou in exchange for land grants.
+The contractors were required to survey the land, return field notes to the land commissioner, and request him to number the sections.
+The contractors then received a deed to the uneven numbered sections, with the state retaining the even-numbered ones as school lands.
 The field notes of Beaty, Seale, and Forwood were filed November 17, 1875.
-The only other deeds registered in the county prior to 1884 were those of the Fort Worth and Denver Railroad, Brooks and Burleson, Gunter and Burleson and W.M.
+The only other deeds registered in the county prior to 1884 were those of the Fort Worth and Denver Railroad, Brooks and Burleson, Gunter and Burleson, and W.M.
 Lee.
-On July 1, 1888, Beaty, Seale, and Forwood sold Section 23 to James A. Hudson of Logan County, Illinois and John A. Lutz of New York for $10,000.00.
-They sold the right of way to the Fort Worth and Denver Railroad July 1, 1888.
+On July 1, 1888, Beaty, Seale, and Forwood sold Section 23 to James A. Hudson of Logan County, Illinois, and John A. Lutz of New York for $10,000.00.
+They sold the right-of-way to the Fort Worth and Denver Railroad July 1, 1888.

 Many changes occurred in a very short time.
 Handbills were distributed throughout the eastern and southern states by the owners who were anxious to turn Hartley into a booming metropolis.
 Section 23 was plotted into lots and registered with the Land Commissioner of Texas.
-A tent city came into being and grew rapidly as people came with high expectations and determination to make for themselves a new life in a new land.
+A tent city came into being and grew rapidly, as people came with high expectations and determination to make for themselves a new life in a new land.